 2. CSRF Cross-Site Request Forgery Vulnerability

 Some older versions of wpDiscuz lacked CSRF Token validation, allowing attackers to trick administrators into performing unintended actions.
-A 2023 security update fixed this issue, but if you are still using version 5.x, it is strongly recommended to upgrade to the latest version immediately.
+Security updates in 2023 have fixed this issue, but if you're still using version 5.x, it's recommended to upgrade to the latest version immediately.

 3. Third-Party Extension Security Risks

 wpDiscuz's paid extensions (e.g., comment voting, subscription notifications, advanced forms) are maintained by third-party developers, with varying security quality.
 Reddit users have reported SQL injection risks in some extensions.
-It is recommended to purchase extensions only from official channels and keep them updated.
+It's recommended to purchase extensions only from official channels and keep them updated.

 | Security Feature | wpDiscuz | De:comments | Native Comments |